Okavango Delta and the Moremi Game Reserve

 Namibia and Zambia

 You can also travel to our neighbouring countries – Namibia and Zambia.
-Please look at some of recommended safaris our types of safari page.
+Please look at some of recommended safaris on our safari page.

 These two destinations are wonderful to add onto your Botswana as an extension or a combination.
 With so much to see and do in Namibia, it often warrants its own tour.
 Please drop us a line for more detailed information on what you can do.